-Different surgeons and programs have different requirements around making healthy lifestyle changes (ie, improving diet and exercise habits) before being approved for surgery.
+Different surgeons and programs have different requirements around making healthy lifestyle changes (ie, improving sleep, nutrition, and activity habits) before being approved for surgery.
 Occasionally, a person may have enough success losing weight through these pre-surgery lifestyle changes that he or she decides not to go through with the procedure.
 In other cases, a person may manage to reduce his or her BMI to the point where it falls below the required minimum for surgery.
 Many surgeons will still proceed with weight loss surgery in these situations, since the person met the requirements when he or she started the program.
 However, it’s important to talk to your surgeon about his or her policies and requirements.
 Insurance coverage for weight loss surgery also varies by carrier and policy, so be sure you understand your benefits and options.

 You should also be sure that you understand the potential risks and benefits of weight loss surgery.
 You must be motivated and willing to make lifelong changes in how you eat to reach and maintain a healthier weight after surgery.
 You must also be realistic about the amount of weight loss you can expect after surgery (see 'Effectiveness of surgery for weight loss' below).

 Most people who have weight loss surgery will meet with several specialists before surgery is scheduled.
 This often includes a dietitian, mental health counselor, a doctor who specializes in care of obese people, and a surgeon who performs weight loss surgery (bariatric surgeon).
 You may need to work with these providers for several weeks or months before surgery.